SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 # Cardboard Casket

-I reside in the box, drawing stale air with a raspy, shallow breath.
-The box's cardboard bottom providing only a modicum of comfort for my sore side.
+I lay in the box, drawing stale air with a raspy, shallow breath.
+The box's cardboard bottom providing little comfort for my sore side.
 The blackness surrounds me as my regrets tick through my mind with each beat of my heart.

 I should have never eaten those cupcakes.
 I should have never agreed to play hide and seek with Sweetie Belle.
 I should have left the lid open.
-I should have gotten out when I started feeling funny.
+I should have gotten out when I could still move.
 I should have done a lot of things.

 I try to slow my staggered breathing as I feel the oxygen dwindling inside the box.
 A piece of dust gets caught in my throat, sending me into another involuntary coughing fit.
 Each cough bringing up an unknown substance from the depths of my stomach.